 Reliving all the yummy food I ate is tempting me to get online and book a flight back to Budapest!
 Hopefully I’ll be able to go back and enjoy all the culture, food and hospitality Hungary has to offer soon enough.
 For now, I’ll have to make do with some Italian pizza and a cold Spritz.

-If you enjoyed my suggestions for what to do in Budapest, check out my related posts!
+If you enjoyed my suggestions for what to do with two days in Budapest, check out my related posts!
 Like…

 As always, thanks for reading and don’t forget to follow my adventures on Instagram @madisonsfootsteps!